serverlessworkflow/specification/comparisons/comparison-google-cloud-workflows.md

 workflow results.
 With Serverless Workflow we can inject the array data via the "inject" state again, or it can simply be passed as workflow data input.
-There is no need for looping here as we can just utilize the [jq "join" function](https://stedolan.github.io/jq/manual/) as shown in the states data filter.
+There is no need for looping here as we can just utilize the [jq "join" function](https://stedolan.github.io/jq/manual/#join(str)) as shown in the states data filter.
-We could use the [ForEach state](../specification.md#ForEach-State) for iteration of array values, however it just complicates things and is not needed.
+We could use the [ForEach state](../specification.md#ForEach-State) for iteration of array values, however it would just unnecessarily complicate things.

 ### Connect Compute Engine